Hello and welcome back to sad-ish things with happy endings that won't leave me alone 'til I write them. I own nothing. Enjoy!

 "Yes.
 The roots… the roots are out.
 I'm okay."

 "Eh?
 No!"
-She sat up, protesting the way he should have expected her to do.
+She sat up properly.
 "You didn't know.
 And I didn't say anything, either.
 I didn't - I thought you had someone.
 And I didn't want to guilt you into anything just because I was sick.
 And I'm… I'm not sure if I'm ready to actually… be together.
 Despite what the flowers might suggest.
 I don't think I'd be able to focus on anything else."

-He felt oddly relieved hearing that, his pinky finger curling more securely around hers.
+He curled his pinky more securely around hers.
 "I'm not either, really.
 I have a goal to achieve, before I can be in a relationship.
-But I'm glad I told you now."
-He used his free hand to wipe away the last of his tears, then admitted softly, "I was so scared for you.
+But I'm glad that I told you now."
+He swallowed and wiped the last tears away with his free hand.
+"I was so scared for you.
 Of losing you."
-But he couldn't quite bring himself to voice the rest: Of being the reason you died.
-I wish I could have taken your place, suffered in your stead.
-I wish that this never had to happen to you.
+Of being the reason you died.
+I wish I could have taken your place.